 Mastermath is a powerful and unparalleled cooperation between all departments of mathematics of the universities in the Netherlands, including the University of Amsterdam.
 As part of your specialisation you can choose from a wide range of courses taught by top lecturers at centrally located universities.
 It gives you the opportunity to tailor your programme to your personal mathematical interests and to study with like-minded students from other institutes of mathematics.

 If you are interested in SFM and Econometrics, the University of Amsterdam offers a unique double degree programme for talented students (150 EC).
 This very dense and challenging programme allows you to obtain the degrees from both fields.
 You will do only one interdisciplinary research project and write one integrated thesis with supervisors from both disciplines.
 In order to follow this programme, you should meet the criteria for admission into both Master's programmes.
-This double degree programme is offered by the Amsterdam School of Economics of the Faculty of Economics and Business and the Graduate School of Science the Faculty of Science.
+A similar combination with the Master's in Computational Science is currently under consideration.

 At the UvA you can choose to do your Master’s programme with a society-/ business-oriented major or minor that focuses on other skills than doing research.
 In this case you will follow the programme of your chosen scientific discipline during the first year of your Master’s (although slightly adjusted), and a society-/ business-oriented major or minor during the second year.
 You will graduate as a Master of Science.
 If you have the ambition to do a professional specialisation make sure to inform about conditions early in your Master's programme.